 Ascertain Your Tolerable Risk Level

 Forex is a highly volatile market, and that’s one of the reasons why it attracts people, as high volatility can bring many opportunities.
-However, the flip side is that high returns also come with high risk.
+However, the flip side is that high returns also come with high risk because of high leverage forex brokers.
 Since Forex brokers allow you to use high leverage (1:400, 1:500, or even 1:2000), your gains or losses can be far more than your actual investment.
 That’s why you need to identify the risks.

 If you are young and adventurous, you may want to risk 4% to 5% on a single trade.
 If you find yourself hating risk, then risking 0.5% to 1% isn’t a bad idea.
 However, professional traders advise that you shouldn’t risk over 2% of your account balance on each trade.